Nandini9634/Amazon-Recommender-System/README.md

 1. User ID : Every user identified with a unique id.
 2. Product ID : Every product identified with a unique id.
 3. Rating : Rating of the corresponding product by the corresponding user .
-4. Time Stamp : Time of the rating.
+4. Time Stamp : Time of the rating.:

-You can download the dataset from the given link :

 ## What I have done